Parasite SEO, Satellite Websites, & Barnacle SEO Pages 2018

 Determine Your Link Budget and Do Keyword Research Accordingly

 If you only want to spend a couple hundred on backlinks, it’s probably a good idea to use a keyword that is relatively easy to rank.
-You can use our keyword difficulty tool at this link.
+To find low competition keywords, we recommend using a keyword suggest tool like ours.
+You can also use our keyword difficulty tool at this link if you want to get data on a specific keyword.
 Anything with a keyword difficulty of 40 or less on our tool can probably be ranked with a couple hundred dollars.
 To find related keywords, we suggest putting a few of the sites that are ranking on the first page into Ahrefs or SEMrush and checking what keywords they rank for.
 You can just use the terms they are ranking for already.

 Step Two: Write an Article and Focus on High Quality Content